avanisajeevankv/studygroup/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [html,css,javascript]
+- Languages used: html,css,javascript
-- Frameworks used: [nil]
+- Frameworks used:nil
-- Libraries used: [no external libraries are used]
+- Libraries used: no external libraries are used
-- Tools used: [VS Code,web browser]
+- Tools used: VS Code,web browser

 **For Hardware:**
-- Main components: [List main components]
+- Main components: List main components
-- Specifications: [Technical specifications]
+- Specifications: Technical specifications
-- Tools required: [List tools needed]
+- Tools required: List tools needed

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [create study sessions]
+- Feature 1: create study sessions
-- Feature 2: [view available sessions]
+- Feature 2: view available sessions
-- Feature 3: [join sessions]
+- Feature 3: join sessions
-- Feature 4: [mini participant tracking]
+- Feature 4: mini participant tracking

 ---